 NAPLAN writing results

 The writing prompt of NAPLAN can be either persuasive or narrative.
 From 2008 to 2010 the prompt was narrative; from 2011 to 2015 a persuasive prompt was used.
-NAPLAN 2016 employed a narrative test.
+NAPLAN 2016 employed a narrative test, in 2017 it was persuasive.

-In order to make comparisons year-on-year and observe trends in data, new analytical methods were used this year to put the results of this year's narrative test onto the existing persuasive writing scale, creating a NAPLAN writing scale comparable for both genres.
-That means for 2016 the results can be compared and trends analysed in NAPLAN writing data from 2011 onwards (the scale cannot be applied to results before then).
+In 2016 narrative prompts were placed onto the existing persuasive writing scale, creating a NAPLAN writing scale comparable for both genres.
+This means that the results can be compared and trends analysed in NAPLAN writing data from 2011 onwards but not for results before then.

 NAP sample assessments